 - 84% are unemployed upon admission to Covenant House Washington

-- 30% have history of Foster Care or Residential Placement
+- 30% have a history of Foster Care or Residential Placement

 - 64% report history of physical and/or sexual abuse